As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 Someone might say right now:

 “I do hate my HUSBAND.
 He is rude, controlling, unbearable, immoral, demanding, wicked, insulting, harsh, dictatorial, unloving, fornicator etc. I hate him.
-I know when he goes out with his friends, he is busy watching other women.
+I know when he goes out with his friends, he is busy watching other women lustfully and cheating on me.
 He is such a creep!
 He is such a pervert!
 I am so full of rage right now and I feel like breaking something.
-I wish to God I had never met him.
-Why can’t he just die or something?
+I just wish I had never met him.
+Why can’t he just die or leave me alone that I might have peace?
 My God I can’t stand it anymore!
 HOW CAN I KILL THIS WICKED HUSBAND OF MINE?“

-You are not left alone in this predicament.
-All born of Adam are experiencing this issue and the Bible has given us the answer to your question.
+You are not alone in this predicament.
+All born of Adam, born of flesh and blood, are experiencing this same issue and the Bible has given us the answer to this question.
 To know how to KILL YOUR HUSBAND, you must follow this series of article till the end in order to grasp the solution.
 Let us begin with the marriage problem.

 THE MARRIAGE PROBLEM

 Just as the earthly sanctuary was given to Moses as an illustration of the heavenly Sanctuary, God has designed the earthly marriage between male and female to be an illustration of the heavenly/spiritual marriage between Christ and His church.
 For it is written:

 “But it is not the spiritual which is first but the physical, and then the spiritual.”
 1 Cor.
 15:46 (RSV).